marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 #### Percentages

 Use the % symbol instead of spelling out "percent."
+Avoid beginning a sentence with a percentage.

 #### Ranges and spans

 Use a hyphen (-) to indicate a range or span of numbers.
+There should be no spaces before and after the hyphen in a range or span of numbers.

 * It takes 20-30 days.